AzraelNewtype/audiocutter/README.md

 Either method entirely overrides the other.
 There is no ability to partially override, so make your decision which way you like it.
 Any chapter without a name set will enter `chapter_names` as `None`, which will render a default name at `ready_qp_and_chapters` time.

+If you desire a quick view of your cut points without commenting the `split()` call out and manually checking numbers, set `doublecheck=True`.
+There each start/end frame from the supplied list will be sandwiched with the frames that come before/after them, and labeled with the chapter name if given.
+Using this, you can ensure that you're starting a cut after the commercials or whatever are over, and ending before a new set starts, just for example.

 **write_chapters(self, outfile)**